MrGrey7/qt-process-minimizer/README.md

 # Process Minimizer

-A Qt-based Windows app that allows you to register global hotkeys to minimize or restore specified processes.
+A portable Qt-based Windows app that allows you to register global hotkeys to minimize or restore specified processes.
 Perfect for privacy or as a custom panic button.

 ## Features